knpuniversity/micro-symfony/knpu/dotenv.md

 SECRET_KEY="souper_seekret_key"
 ```

-This library grabs those values and turns them into environment variables.
-When
+This library reads these values and turns `S3_BUCKET` and `SECRET_KEY` into
-it reads these, we'll suddenly have an `S3_BUCKET` environment variable.
-In our app,
-when we need some config - like whether we're in debug mode, the database password
+environment variables.
+Then, in our app, whenever we need some configuration -
+like whether we're in debug mode, the database password or the S3 bucket -
-or the S3 bucket - we read from the environment variables.
-And now that our app is
-reading from environment variables, when you deploy, you can set those variables
+we'll read from the environment variables.
+When you eventually deploy, you can set
-in two different ways.
-First, you can have a file like this - that'll set those
+those variables in two different ways.
+First, you can have a `.env` file.
+Or
-environment varaibles just like normal.
-Or second, you can set the variables via
-something like your web server configuration.
-If you use Heroku, they also have a
+second, you can set the variables via something like your web server configuration.
-way to set environment variables.
-The point is that your app isn't bound to a specific
+Some platforms - like Heroku also have a way to set environment variables.
+The
+important point is that your app isn't bound to a configuration file: it's just
-configuration file - it's just reading environment variables, which is a pretty
-standard way of setting config.
+reading environment variables, which is a pretty standard way of setting config.

 ## Our .env File

-The first things we want to set our the `$env` and `$debug` flags.
+The first things we want to set are the `$env` and `$debug` flags.
 Create a `.env`
 file and say `SYMFONY_ENV=dev` and `SYMFONY_DEBUG=1`:

 [[[ code() ]]]